 - 1 The Confederation shall lay down principles on spatial planning.
-These principles are binding on the Cantons and serve to ensure the appropriate and economic use of the land and its properly ordered settlement. - 2 The Confederation shall encourage and coordinate the efforts of the Cantons and shall cooperate with them. - 3 Confederation and Cantons shall take account of the requirements of spatial planning in fulfilling their duties. - Adopted by the popular vote on 29 Nov.
-2009, in force since 29 Nov.
-2009 (Federal Decree of 12 June 2009, Federal Council Decree of 5 May 2010; AS 2010 2161; BBI 2008 6851 7603, 2009 4381, 2010 3437).
+These principles are binding on the Cantons and serve to ensure the appropriate and economic use of the land and its properly ordered settlement. - $^2\,\mathrm{The}$ Confederation shall encourage and coordinate the efforts of the Cantons and shall cooperate with them. - 3 Confederation and Cantons shall take account of the requirements of spatial planning in fulfilling their duties.